A guide on "X is Y" and "This is Y" constructions

 Option two is: X in Nominative + 'to' + Y in Nominative.

-You know the word ‘to’ as a neuter personal pronoun, but it is not the function that is serves here.
+You know the word ‘to’ as a neuter determiner ("to dziecko" = "this child"), but it is not the function that is serves here.
 In this context it will always be ‘to’ and won't change at all.

 So on a simple example of “A dog is an animal.”: